SOIV/YouTube-Player-Extension/README_EN.md

 ### 🏪 Chrome Web Store (Coming Soon)

 > 📅 **Chrome Web Store Upload Planned**: We're preparing to register on the Chrome Web Store for easier installation and updates.
+It will be supported and registered in V2.

 ### 📦 Download from Releases (Recommended)